JTronLabs/GoogleSheetsTaxCalculator/README.md

 1. Tools > Script editor
 2. Paste in code from Taxes Calculator.gs file
 3. File > New > Script File
-4. Name Script File "State Names" (Note: This script was copied from [here]( https://github.com/davegaeddert/google-sheets-us-states/blob/master/Code.gs))
+4. Name Script File "State Names" (Note: This script is an exact copy from [here]( https://github.com/davegaeddert/google-sheets-us-states/blob/master/Code.gs))
 5. Paste in code from State Names.gs file
 6. You're good to go!